-Their process is very simple, Fisherman’s Wharf Gloucester has been updating what is on offer through their Facebook and Instagram pages.
-However you can always just call them during the scheduled times (Tue-Sat.
-10AM-4PM) to see what is available and make an order.
-Or if you are in the area you can just drive up to the front of Minglewood Harborside where the staff will be ready to take your order.
+Their process is very simple, Fisherman’s Wharf Gloucester has been updating what is on offer through their Facebook and Website.
+However you can always just call them during the scheduled times to see what is available and make an order.
+If you are in the area you can just drive up to the front of Minglewood Harborside where the staff will be ready to take your order.
 You can even get sides and other items off their current menu.

 For the grey sole, I called ahead and ordered a 2-lb bag.
 It took no time at all, I had my passenger side window open and they placed my package in my open mini cooler.
 It has been the easiest drive thru experience I’ve had since we all became hermits over a month ago.

 Witch flounder (Glyptocephalus cynoglossus) is a right-eyed flounder species that is most commonly sold as grey sole in the US and as Torbay sole in the UK.
 Its body shape, thin white fillets, and mild flavor give it qualities marketable as a “sole”.
 I grew up eating a lot of grey sole since it’s my mother’s favorite fish.
 After trying true Dover sole I think the flavor is pretty close, but not the texture.
 Dover sole is more firm.
 Grey sole on the other hand, almost melts in your mouth.